 Tom is a

-retired elementary and middle school teacher from Alaska.
-Coach Tom
+retired elementary and middle school teacher.
+He taught for 21

-has taught reading, first grade and kindergarten for PPS and
+years in Alaska and has taught reading, first grade and

 Desire Determination &